ktrachtova/perseqpipe_viz/docs/sections.md

 * filtering based on sequence
 * filtering based on assigned feature(s)

-Additionally, it is possible to obtain list of unique loci-specific gene names as well as list of unique gene names for a set of currently viewe sequences.
+Additionally, it is possible to obtain list of unique loci-specific gene names as well as list of unique gene names for a set of currently viewed sequences.

 ### Loci-specific names

-If a specific RNA can be aligned to multiple loci in genome (like many tRNA and piRNA), such gene/transcript name is given a suffix `_loc{x}` in the custom sncRNA GTF file used for sncRNA quantification by PerSeqPIPE.
-For more information, please refer to section [sncRNA GTF file format specification]() section of PerSeqPIPE documentation.
+If a specific RNA can be aligned to multiple loci in genome (like many tRNA and piRNA), such gene/transcript name has suffix `_loc{x}` in the custom sncRNA GTF file used for sncRNA quantification by PerSeqPIPE.
+For more information, please refer to section [sncRNA GTF file format specification](https://github.com/ktrachtova/perseqpipe/blob/main/docs/outputs.md#sncrna-quantification-output-file-format) section of PerSeqPIPE documentation.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="images/sncrna_counts_viewer/sncrna_counts_viewer.png">